 7.2: Embryonic Stage

 The embryo is initially formed through fertilization, which occurs when a sperm cell and an egg cell unite into a single cell.
 This fertilized egg cell, or zygote, starts dividing through the process of mitosis to generate the cells that make up an entire organism.
-Sixteen days after fertilization, the developing embryo’s cells belong to one of three layers that form into the different tissues in the body (Betts et al., 2022).
+Sixteen days after fertilization, embryonic cells form three layers that develop into different body tissues (Betts et al., 2022).
 The endoderm, or inner tissue, is responsible for generating the lining tissues of various spaces within the body, such as the mucosae of the digestive and respiratory systems.
 The mesoderm, or middle tissue, gives rise to most of the muscle and connective tissues.
 Finally the ectoderm, or outer tissue, develops into the body’s outer layer of skin, hair, nails, as well as the nervous system.
 It is probably easy to see that the outer tissue of the embryo becomes the outer covering of the body, but how is it responsible for the nervous system?[1]

 Neural Tube